-Hands on practical/competency examinations using volunteer patients, instructors, student lab assistants, or clients in clinical settings will occur during the curriculum with intensity and expectations increasing as knowledge base increases.
-Students are expected to attend these examinations on time, dressed professionally, and conduct themselves in a professional manner.
+Hands on practical/competency examinations using volunteer patients, instructors, student lab assistants, or clients in clinical settings will occur during the curriculum with intensity and expectations increasing as the knowledge base increases.
+Students are expected to attend these examinations on time, dress professionally, and conduct themselves in a professional manner.
 Universal precautions, safety and clinic maintenance are expected and graded as part of the examination.
+Please refer to 'Course Clinical Competencies' (Section E4, p.
+43) for additional information.